List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 Application: End-to-end document and contracts management

 Drafting technology cuts down on errors and reduces legal document creation time.
-Lawyers use drafting tools to create and edit their work.
-Model documents and automated templates kick-start the drafting process, as do document benchmarking tools.
-With the assistance of generative artificial intelligence, a lawyer will be able to prepare, format, and review a document for a client or for court within minutes.
+Lawyers use generative AI drafting tools that help them find starting points in the drafting process, quickly detecting changes and efficiently finalizing documents.
+With the assistance of generative artificial intelligence, lawyers can increase productivity and be able to prepare, format, and review a document for a client or for court within minutes.

 Use case — Document automation